Nicke7117/tauotuslistamaker/README.md

 The project is separated into three main folders:

 1. **`managers`** that contain the main "managers" of the project; the objects are `BreakManager`, `CheckoutManager`, and `DataManager`.
-Almost like they could be some real-world job titles assigned to employees, **although** these job titles would maybe have a **little bit** too little **responsibility** :D. But separating the managers into three smaller objects that have a very specific task and that contain all core logic was a good choice in my opinion.
+Almost like they could be some real-world job titles assigned to employees, **although** these job titles would maybe have a **little bit** too little **responsibility**.
+But separating the managers into three smaller objects that have a very specific task and that contain all core logic was a good choice in my opinion.

 2. **`collections`** that contain all the collections. **What do** I mean by collection in this context?
 Because I work a lot with time intervals, they are the core of the project, so I decided to create my own custom **data structure** for holding those time intervals.
 It contains `CashierScheduleCollection`, `CheckoutScheduleCollection`, `ScheduleCollectionBase`, and `TimeIntervalCollection`.